MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. On the **Choose a method for defining your schema** page, select **Manually define your data structure**, then select **Next**.

-1. On the **Define columns that contain the data you want to detect**, enter these columns:
+1. On the **Define columns that contain the data you want to detect** page, enter these columns:

    - `Name`
    - `BirthDate`